 If you’re looking for a low-carb vessel for your crab dip, try a batch of cauliflower chips.
 The flavors compliment the dip nicely and you still get that great crunch without all the carbs!

 - I used canned crab meat in this recipe because it’s easy and more budget-friendly, but you can absolutely use fresh crab meat!
-I don’t recommend using imitation crab because it just doesn’t have the same flavor as real crab, but it will work in a pinch, too.

 - For more heat, add in some Old Bay Seasoning, or sub the salt for Tony Chachere’s Original Creole Seasoning.
 Top it off with a few dashes of Louisiana hot sauce!